scikit-learn-fondation/varia/administration/job_community.md

 The Consortium is funded thanks to a sponsorship program managed by the Inria Foundation.
 You will be in charge of contributing to the development of scikit-learn and to the animation of its community.

+The position is localized in Inria Saclay, France.

 ### Activities
 -	Provide support to users through the community tools.
 -	Help in the follow-up of the scikit-learn issue tracker on github